nvidia-holoscan/holohub/tutorials/creating-multi-node-applications/README.md

 ```

 ### Changes in scenario 1 - Adding `add_operator` in fragments
 When composing a non-distributed application, in the `compose()` method we need to create the operators and `add_flow` between pairs of operators.
-When composing fragments, in the `compose()` method there is an extra step, after creating the operators, we will need to do `add_operator` for each operator, and then `add_flow`.
+By default, `add_flow` already adds each operator to the app graph.
+When composing fragments, in the `compose()` method if there are operators not added to the application graph by `add_flow`, we will need to do `add_operator` to add each operator to the app graph.

 In the non distributed application:
 ```python